Knowing the best time to visit Tokyo Disney Resort can make or break a trip and can lead to a day full of rides and shows.

 There are certain months and times of the year you need to avoid because of crowds or weather, so let’s jump into key dates.

-National holidays – Japan has some major public holidays which sees these theme parks flying fast.
+National holidays – Japan has some major public holidays which see these theme parks flying fast.
 Use the office holidays to check for dates but generally, the first week of May is Japan’s Golden Week and the Christmas season can be busy too.
-There are 16 national holidays throughout the year so keep an eye on these dates and avoid.
+There are 16 national holidays throughout the year so keep an eye on these dates and avoid them.

 Weather – Although we talk about the positives of visiting in the low season below, the weather is the biggest reason that winter is avoided.
 During January and February, temperatures can drop to 0°C or 32°F and it can get windy.
 It begins to warm up in March.

-• Golden week – As mentioned above, this national holiday is best to avoid and lands around the end of April, beginning of May.
+- Golden week – As mentioned above, this national holiday is best to avoid and lands around the end of April, or the beginning of May.

 Best times to visit Tokyo Disney Resort